This article was updated on 09/13/2023.

 Some typical problems that could cause a low level of employee engagement include:

 - Poor leadership and management

 - Lack of feedback

 - Having a stressful work environment

 How employee disengagement impacts your organization

-In addition to organizations losing millions of dollars a year due to disengaged employees, many other problems can also arise.
+In addition to organizations losing millions of dollars a year due to unmotivated and disengaged employees, many other problems can also arise.
 Some consequences would be:

 - Negative customer experiences

 - Decreased productivity and poor work quality

 - Failure to meet overall business goals